wpoosanguansit/PlaygroundZ/README.md

 # For ruby script to test the agent

-1. go to the directory where the script is in the shell - in data folder.
+1. go to the directory where the script is in the shell (which is in data folder).

 2. issue the command in the shell ./simulate.rb \<path-to\>/solution.jar \<path-to\>/grids.data.
-   (i.e. ./simulate.rb ../target/scala-2.12/solution.jar grids.data)
+(which is ./simulate.rb ../target/scala-2.13/solution.jar grids.data)

 You should see: